Dee-McG/ChatToTheMat/README.md

 Acceptance Criteria:
 * A profile page is created for users where they can update their personal information.
 * Users should have the functionality to delete their own account.
+* If the profile does not belong to the user, they should not be able to update the profile or delete the account.

 Implementation:

+A profile page will be implemented that allows the user to update their information.
+The following fields will be available:
+* Name
+* Location
+* Bio

+These fields are optional if the user wants to update them.
+Once updated they will display to other users who view their profile.
+If the user is logged in and it is their own profile (accessed via the profile tab), a form will be displayed to allow the user to update their profile.
+There will also be a button displayed to allow the user to delete their profile.
+This deletion will be permanent so a warning must be displayed to the user that allows them to either cancel or delete the account.

+Users can view ther users profiles by clicking the users name on the chat room application.
+They should not have access to update or delete that users profile.

 User Story: